 Each critique period lasts one week.

 When you comment on other people's work, the first thing to keep in mind is writing a critique of the sort you'd like to receive yourself.
-If you have never done this before and are a bit lost, you can check the archives of previous stories and read the critiques they have received, and you can also try using our critique templates.
+If you have never done this before and are a bit lost, you can check the archives of previous stories and read the critiques they have received.

 When you receive a critique, you are asked to evaluate it.
 You should also send the writer of the critique a short note thanking them for spending their time on your story.